Pandigital and penholodigital numbers: Conclusions

 \section{Conclusions}

-We study properties of pandigital, penholodigital, subpandigital and subpenholodigital numbers in various number bases and give conditions and bounds on when they intersect with the set of prime numbers or the set of square numbers.
+We study properties of pandigital, penholodigital, subpandigital and subpenholodigital numbers in various number bases and give conditions and bounds on when they intersect with the set of prime numbers, the set of square numbers and the set of oblong numbers.